 Rogue meterorites hitting the earth have also been suggested but to create holes as large as the Siberian craters, you would think that the meterorites would have been noticed.

 Missile strikes have also been proposed but again, logic suggests they would have been seen by someone.

 Siberian Crater: Reasonable Theory of Origin

-Siberia is known for the formation of gas hydrates which are large deposits of methane trapped in ice.
+Siberia is known for gas hydrate formations which are large deposits of methane trapped in ice.
 At certain temperatures, the methane stays frozen and stable.
-However, temperature increases seen over the last number of years are melting the permafrost and potentially causing the methane to destabilize and be ejected as a gas.
-Most of these gas hydrates occur at 100 meters or more in depth.
+However, temperature increases seen over the last several years are melting the permafrost and potentially causing the methane to destabilize and be ejected as a gas.
+Most of these gas hydrates occur at 100 meters or more in-depth.
 It is unknown how deep these craters are but even those filled with water could be hundreds of feet deep.

-Climate warming does not appear to be slowing down.
-Permafrost will continue to melt and likely more of these craters will make an appearance.
-It is possible that human lives will be impacted if these methane eruptions occur close to a village or industry such as the Bovanenkovskoye gas field only 30 km away.
+Climate warming does not seem to be slowing down.
+Permafrost will continue to melt and likely more of these craters will appear.
+It is possible that human lives will be affected if these methane eruptions occur close to a village or industry such as the Bovanenkovskoye gas field only 30 km away.

 Liesowska, Anna.
 Foreign scientists welcome to join research into Siberia’s mysterious giant holes.
 August 3, 2014.
 The Siberian Times.
 August 6 2014.